bergerhealer/TrainCarts/README.md

 [➦Wiki](https://wiki.traincarts.net/p/TrainCarts/Commands)

 #### Selector Support
-Use the **@ptrain** selector to use the player passengers of a train as an argument in other (non-Traincarts) commands.
+Use the **@ptrain** selector to use the player passengers of a train as an argument in other (non-TrainCarts) commands.
 Or use **@train** to perform actions on multiple trains at once.
 Trains can be selected by cuboid, distance, set properties and many more.<br>[➦Wiki](https://wiki.traincarts.net/p/TrainCarts/Commands/Selectors)

 #### Featured
 <img src="https://raw.githubusercontent.com/bergerhealer/BKCommonLib/master/misc/cloud_banner.png"/>

 This plugin uses the [Cloud Command Framework](https://github.com/incendo/cloud) for handling commands

-If you're impressed by the quality of Traincarts' command auto-completions, suggestions and help menu and want this in your plugin, check out Cloud by Incendo!
+If you're impressed by the quality of TrainCarts' command auto-completions, suggestions and help menu and want this in your plugin, check out Cloud by Incendo!

 ## Addons
-TrainCarts exposes an API that allows third-parties to extend the plugin.
+TrainCarts exposes an API that allows third parties to extend the plugin.
 Primarily it adds support for new rail types, new attachment types and custom action signs.
 * **[TC-Hangrail](https://www.spigotmc.org/resources/tc-hangrail.39627/)**: Trains floating below iron fences and also below/above other kinds of blocks _(by TeamBergerhealer)_
 * **[TC-Coasters](https://www.spigotmc.org/resources/tc-coasters.59583/)**: Rails in the air without requiring actual rails blocks _(by TeamBergerhealer)_
-* **[SmoothCoasters](https://www.curseforge.com/minecraft/mc-mods/smoothcoasters)**: Minecraft Client Fabric mod that, if installed, smoothens armorstand animations and improves the first-person camera view
+* **[SmoothCoasters](https://www.curseforge.com/minecraft/mc-mods/smoothcoasters)**: Minecraft Client Fabric mod that, if installed, smoothens armor stand animations and improves the first-person camera view
 * **[TCTicketShop](https://www.spigotmc.org/resources/tcticketshop.64627/)**: Use sign interaction to buy train tickets _(by DefinitlyEvil)_
 * **[LightAPI](https://www.spigotmc.org/resources/lightapi.4510/)**: Powers the built-in Light attachment.
 (Use this [fork](https://www.spigotmc.org/resources/lightapi-fork.48247/) for MC 1.17.1 and below)
 * **[TCJukebox](https://www.spigotmc.org/resources/tcjukebox.75674/)**: Plays music for players inside the train using [MCJukebox](https://www.spigotmc.org/resources/mcjukebox.16024/) _(by melerpe)_